 - Visit us in person and online

 Drop in to your campus library.
-It is a good way to become familiar with the place and find out what it can do for you.
+It's a good way to learn what is where and what's available to you.

 Each campus library has computers, desks with power points for laptops and comfortable informal study areas.
 You can also find out about group study rooms, silent study areas, photocopying and printing, and how to borrow.